 |The Robinson Library >> Law of the United States >> History|

 |Regents of the University of California v.

 On June 28, 1978, the Supreme Court voted 5-4 to uphold a lower court decision requiring the University of California to admit Allan P. Bakke to its medical school at Davis.

+The university appealed to the U. S. Supreme Court, which heard oral arguments on October 12, 1977, and handed down its decision on June 26, 1978.
 Four of the Supreme Court Justices contended that any racial quota system supported by government violated the Civil Rights Act of 1964.
 Justice Lewis F. Powell, Jr., agreed and cast the deciding vote, but argued that the rigid use of racial quotas as employed at the school violated the Equal Protection Clause of the Fourteenth Amendment.
 In a second 5-4 decision, the Court ruled that race could be used as a factor in admission to institutions of higher learning.
 Powell was the deciding vote in this decision as well.

 >> Law of the United States

 This page was last updated on 12/18/2018.